oracle-livelabs/security/database/story/story-hack/story-hack.md

     ![Set HR App with Database firewall](./images/hack-lab2a-08.png "Set HR App with Database firewall")

-12. Next, open a new Web browser tab and launch the HR app on **PDB2**
+12. If not already open, Use the guide or URL below to launch the HR app on **PDB2**.

     <if type="green">
     - **On PDB2** (secured) to this URL: *`http://dbsec-lab:8080/hr_prod_pdb2`*